The Wolf of Snow Hollow-2020

 Unfamiliar to me, I am glad I took the chance and watched What’s Up Doc?
 (1972).
 The film provides laughs, entertainment, and good chemistry among the cast who know how to deliver rapturous humor with perfect timing.

-Rated G, the film can be enjoyed by the entire family as there is not a double entendre or otherwise offensive moment to be found.
-Just good, old-fashioned humor.
-I would argue that the film influenced the 1970s as much as paid homage to comedy films made decades earlier.
+Rated G, the film can be enjoyed by the entire family as there is not a double entendre or otherwise offensive moment to be found—just good, old-fashioned humor.
+I would argue that the film influenced the 1970s as much as it paid homage to earlier comedy films.

 I would see it again.